drewshroyer/drewshroyer/README.md

-### Hi there - welcome to my GitHub - My name is Drew Shroyer, I'm a creative software engineer with a design eye and marketing mindset!
+### Hi there welcome to my GitHub!
+My name is Drew Shroyer - I'm a creative software engineer with a design eye and marketing mindset!

 Currently seeking full time employment oppurtunities, I am dilligently improving my existing projects, brainstorming new creative design/development solutions, and sharpening my Data Structures and Algorithms skills using LeetCode and other resourses to become a stronger full stack engineer.